Explanation model

 Breaking a negative pattern

 In the short term, it will be harder to stay in a triggering situation, but in the longer term it can actually become easier.
-By practising to allow difficult thoughts and feelings, we can become more confident and trust ourselves more to handle this, which means that our stress reaction can subdue over time.
+By practising to allow difficult thoughts and feelings, we can become more confident and trust ourselves more to handle this, which means that our anxiety reaction can subdue over time.
 Remember to have a friendly and compassionate attitude toward yourself throughout the process.
 Read more about what you can do differently under "Strategies".